-Revenues, other than those originating from real estate transactions, are recognized to the extent that it is probable that the future economic benefits will flow to the Group; revenue can be measured reliably; and, the costs incurred or to be incurred can be measured reliably.
+Revenues, other than those originating from real estate transactions, are recognized to the extent that it is probable that future economic benefits will flow to the Group; revenue can be measured reliably; and, the costs incurred or to be incurred can be measured reliably.
 The following specific recognition criteria must also be met before revenue is recognized:

-- (a) Forfeited collections and deposits Revenue is recognized in the year the contract was cancelled. - (b) Rendering of services Revenue is recognized upon substantial rendition of the services required. - (c) Rental Lease income from operating lease is recognized on a straight-line basis over the lease term [see Note 2.14 (b)]. - (d) Marketing fees Revenue is recognized when the performance of contractually agreed services have been substantially rendered. - (e) Tuition fees and miscellaneous fees on tuition fees Revenue is recognized over the corresponding school term. - (f) Interest income Revenue is recognized as the interest accrues taking into account the effective yield on the asset. - (g) Dividends Revenue is recognized when the stockholders' right to receive the payment is established.
+- (a) Rental income Lease income from operating lease is recognized on a straight-line basis over the lease term [see Note 2.14 (b)]. - (b) Forfeited collections and deposits Revenue is recognized in the year the contract was cancelled. - (c) Marketing fees Revenue is recognized when the performance of contractually agreed services have been substantially rendered. - (d) Tuition and miscellaneous fees Revenue is recognized over the corresponding school term. - (e) Interest income Revenue is recognized as the interest accrues taking into account the effective yield on the asset. - (f) Dividends Revenue is recognized when the stockholders' right to receive the payment is established.